Cyanide1809/Savink/README.md

 ### 1. Installation
 To install the application, simply follow these steps:

 1.  **Run the `setup.py` file:** Locate the `setup.py` file in the project directory and run it (e.g., by double-clicking or by running `python setup.py` in a terminal).
-This action include install Python 3 before.
+This action includes the previous Python 3 installation.

 2.  **Grant Administrator Privileges:** A **User Account Control (UAC)** prompt will appear asking for administrator permissions.
 Click **"Yes"** to continue.
     > ⚠️ This step is **mandatory** for the program to be installed into the `Program Files` directory and to save settings correctly later on.